 In states where credit ratings are allowed to be used in determining car insurance rates, the difference in premium can be stunning and those with the very worst credit scores can end up paying twice as much for auto insurance as those with an excellent credit score.
 Not only does your credit score affect your car insurance rate but it may also affect how much money you owe for a down payment when starting your insurance policy.

 Insurance companies normally check insurance credit scores once a year, so if you’ve recently declared bankruptcy, you can expect a possible rate increase when your auto insurance renews.
 The good news is that you likely will not have your auto insurance policy canceled because of bankruptcy even though your rates may go up initially.
 If you continue to pay your premiums on time and stay accident-free, you could potentially see your rates decline even after you have gone through a bankruptcy.

 How Long Does It Take a Bankruptcy to fall off My Credit Score?

 Unfortunately, if you fall into financial hardships and have to declare personal bankruptcy, the consequences could remain with you for quite some time.
 In fact, it may take up to 10 years for a bankruptcy to fall off your credit report.
 The time will vary depending on the particular type of bankruptcy filing.
 There are two types of personal bankruptcy, chapter 7 and chapter 13.
 A chapter 7 bankruptcy is the worst on your credit score.
-A chapter 13 filing gives you 3 to 5 years of protection from creditors and a chance to retain many of your assets while you pay back creditors.
+A chapter 13 filing gives you three to five years of protection from creditors and a chance to retain many of your assets while you pay back creditors.

 Rebuilding Your Credit after Bankruptcy